wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 Each Chain ID is documented on its page in the [Blockchain Environments](./environments/README.md).

+## Consistency Level

+The level of finality (consistency) a transaction should meet before being signed by a Guardian.
+See [Consistency](./environments/consistency.md) page for details.

 ## Delivery Provider

 A Delivery Provider performs the service of watching for Wormhole Relayer delivery requests and performing the delivery to the intended target chain as instructed